acdh-oeaw/generic-de-web-app/_posts/2016-08-10-part-1-definition-and-requirements.md

 As mentioned in the section above, we will also need some XML/TEI documents to play with.
 Since I have to rebuild an old application of mine anyway, I will use the documents of the online edition of the correspondence of [Leo von Thun Hohenstein](http://thun-korrespondenz.uibk.ac.at:8080/exist/apps/Thun-Collection/index.html).
 You can download some or all files using the applications [REST-API](http://thun-korrespondenz.uibk.ac.at:8080/exist/rest/db/files/thun/xml), but for the sake of convenience you can find a zip file containing some documents [here]({{ site.baseurl }}/downloads/editions.zip).

 But now it is time to [get started]({{ site.baseurl }}{% post_url 2016-08-11-part-2-getting-started %}).

+## Disclaimer

+For the time being, this tutorial focuses on a windows-based environment.